capacitor-community/background-geolocation/README.md

 ## Changelog

+### v1.2.19
+- Fix a bug preventing the foreground service starting on Android.

 ### v1.2.18
 - Always show the notification when a background watcher exists, improving the reliability of location updates on Android.